 The standard Astrophysical and Planetary Sciences (APS) faculty appointment divides time between research (40%), teaching (40%), and service (20%).
 The standard teaching load is one course per semester (there are two semesters in the 9-month academic year).
 Up to three summer months are self-supported from research grants.

 Faculty are initially hired for four years, and during the fourth year are evaluated for reappointment for an additional three years.
 The standard time to tenure is seven years; tenure review occurs during the seventh year and is based on the first six years’ performance.
-The tenure clock may be temporarily stopped, and tenure review may be requested prior to the seventh year.
+The tenure clock may be temporarily stopped (for example, for parental leave), and tenure review may be requested prior to the seventh year.
 A sabbatical semester can be requested after six years of service to the University.

 Standard research expectations for faculty include publishing research in peer-reviewed journals, acquiring research grants, and advising students and postdocs in research.
 Startup packages are provided to enable new faculty to jump-start their research group in advance of winning research grants.